1. Home

 Being used to purchasing brand new items for much of my life that were all nicely arranged on shelves, sourcing old pieces took some getting used to.
 Searching and sifting through so many different layers of items in so many different booths is a process!

-For example, it took me about 4 months after I started going to antique stores to really find a specific style that inspired me.
-Then one day, a piece of milk glass caught my eye from way across the store.
 It was a beautiful hobnail vase that was tucked behind other pieces on a shelf.
 That’s what started my milk glass collection!
 Old pieces of home decor and furniture hold so much beauty and style of their own.
 You will find it… that’s the thrill of the hunt!

-a grouping of vintage dishware
+a shelf of vintage hobnail milk glass

 Now let’s switch gears and talk about the term ‘vintage’.